horia141/jupiter/docs/concepts.md

 ## Workspace

 All the work for life planning takes place in a _workspace_.
-When you use `jupiter ws-init` in a local directory, you’re starting up your workspace.
+When you use `jupiter workspace-init` in a local directory, you’re starting up your workspace.
 The local directory and its files, the Notion.so pages created, etc. are all part of the workspace.